 SELECT A SITE AND START DIGGING!

-Select a site for your grill zone.
+Select a level, relative rock-free spot in the grass as the site for your grill zone.
 Somewhere near your kitchen, if possible.
-Also somewhere near a seating area.
+Also, you want to consider a location somewhere near a seating area.
 This gives you easy access to the kitchen.
 So you can quickly move food in and out of the house.
 Also, you can entertain your guests.
-We have a nice shady carport next to the grill zone.
+We have an excellent, shady carport next to the grill zone.
 We purchased a couple of clearance chairs that we plan to tuck into the screened porch when not in use by the grill.

 Measure your pavers and estimate the shape of your grilling area.
 Dig out and grass, weeds, rocks, and debris with a flat-bottomed shovel.
 Use a rake to smooth out the area and get rid of all small debris.
 Just the tiniest rock can make your pavers uneven.
 This is very important because you want your grill to sit level.